24 APR 2019 Article in Amsterdam newspaper Echo (p. 5)

 Artist and poet Ahmed Magare and I met each other at the writer’s workshop Writing Across Languages, which ultimately led to the project of Familiar Strangers.
 He decided to join the documentary project by introducing and concluding the documentary with his poem My Sleeping Queen.

 For the detail-oriented viewer, Dennis and I are both visible in the documentary, and there is a mention of us being the only two White people in the neighborhood of Small Heath.* Abdi-Dani, at one point, takes over the camera and introduces his friends and neighborhood to the viewers himself.
 However, in the final edit, all of the filmmakers are more or less invisable, with the exception of Ahmed, who has produced the parts of the film in which he recites his own poem.
-The decision to exclude three of the four makers almost entirely from the documentary was hard to make since this approach has proven to be unpopular in recent years, but we based it on the recognition of these stories as stories on their own.
+The decision to exclude three of the four makers almost entirely from the documentary was difficult to make since this approach has proven to be unpopular in recent years, but we based it on the recognition of these stories as stories on their own.
 They were personal narrations of which we believed, together with the individals sharing them with us, that they needed to be told by the ones who had lived them.
 We do realize the potential Eurocentrism of the approach, in a way eliminating our subjective White selves while in most cases in the film we were holding the camera and we cut large parts of the final version of the documentary.

+We experience this documentary project as a continuing conversation surrounding different imaginaries of identities and migration.
 Our intention is to continue collaborations in many other forms and contexts with Somalis and Somali communities, in England, in the Netherlands, and in other places in the future.
 This project seeks to trespass borders, first of all, in terms of traditional geographical (empire) borders, since all people involved traveled through Somalia, Italy, the Netherlands, the UK, and other countries, and speak various languages.
 Secondly, in terms of medium: the project started with a literature project, and includes music, poetry, and oral culture.
 We are working on several projects and ‘spin-offs’ that include music, debates, and poetry.
 It started years ago and hopefully will continue to live on for a long time.

 * Lori L. Tharps argues in an article in the New York Times that, when referring to Black people, one should use a capital B, since we are not referring to a color, but to a culture.
 The same would consequentially count for White, which is why we chose to capitalize White when referring to the people, and not the color.